 Fund Types: There are five major State funds: General Fund; Transportation Fund; Education Fund, Special Funds, and Global Commitment Fund; and a sixth major fund - Federal Funds.
 In addition there are other non-major funds (Capital Funds, Debt Service Funds), several Proprietary Funds (Enterprise Funds for business-like activities, and Internal Service Funds*), and Fiduciary Funds (Pension Fund, Other Post Employment Benefit Funds, and Trust Funds). *A tutorial is available on ISFs (coming soon).

 Performance Based Budget

-Visit the Performance Accountability page to learn more about the State's roll-out of Population and Performance Accountability.
+Visit the Performance Management page to learn more about the State's roll-out of Population and Performance Accountability.